sparkfun/SparkFun_GNSSDO/docs/troubleshooting_tips.md

 ## Vehicle Power - Dead Battery
-Is the RTK mosaic-T killing your vehicle's battery?
+Is the GPSDO killing your vehicle's battery?

-Make sure that the external power source for the RTK mosaic-T is not directly tied to the vehicle's battery, `Always On`, or accessory circuits.
+Make sure that the external power source for the GPSDO is not directly tied to the vehicle's battery, `Always On`, or accessory circuits.
 Otherwise, users will risk killing the battery while the engine is off.
 We recommend locating the *ignition on* or *switched power* circuit, which is only powered when the key is in the `On` position *and the engine is running*.

 !!! note
 	The `On` position, is where a key normally rests after the engine is started.
 However, users can still move the key from the `Off` position and into the `On` position without starting the engine.
 In this case, the alternator is not running and keeping the battery charged.